-Oxbow Academy assists each student in discovering his own identity and how he can tap into his potential.
-Students learn how personal thinking errors lead to behavior errors.
-They work on recognizing and controlling both.
-They practice making positive choices through a variety of experiential therapeutic activities.
+At Oxbow Academy, your son can learn how personal thinking errors lead to behavior errors, and then learn how to control both.
+Students practice making positive choices through a variety of experiential therapeutic activities.

 Oxbow Academy has six primary treatment objectives.
-Our goal is to help every student achieve:
+Our goal is to help every student:

 The Oxbow model is divided into four therapeutic phases.
-During each of these phases students receive individual, group and family therapy.
+During each phase, students receive individual, group, and family therapy.
 These therapeutic interventions are enhanced by our holistic emphasis on experiential treatment.

-Oxbow helps each student gain appropriate skills to communicate openly and honestly.
-Students recognize their struggles are bigger than they can handle on their own.
-They learn how to seek help and use interventions to control urges.
-These skills help students live effective and happy lives.
-Our experiential campus provides an environment to practice these skills and internalize by doing.
+In the second phase, students gain skills to communicate openly and honestly.
+Students recognize that their struggles are bigger than they can handle on their own and learn how to seek help and use interventions to control urges.

 Students begin to identify their personal risk factors.
-They also identify interventions aimed at preventing maladaptive behaviors.
-They work on individualized treatment goals.
-They begin to more fully address issues related to empathy for others.
-The families learn and understand their children’s risk situations and how to provide support.
-This helps them prepare for their sons’ return home.
+They identify interventions aimed at preventing inappropriate behaviors and work on individualized treatment goals.
+Families learn about their son’s risk situations and how to provide support, which helps them prepare for their son’s return home.

-The goal of this phase is to understand healthy relationships.
+The goal of the third phase is to understand healthy relationships.
 This knowledge helps students gain personal insight.
-They see a stark contrast between unhealthy sexual behaviors of the past and the types of positive relationships they want in the future.
-Students build upon strategies for healthy living, self-esteem, and empathy for others.
-This is a phase of competency where students are allowed to leave the program for home passes in order to practice what they have learned.
+They see a stark contrast between the unhealthy sexual behaviors of their past and the types of positive relationships they want in the future.
+Students learn about healthy living, self-esteem, and having empathy for others.
+This is a phase of competency where students are allowed to leave the program for home-passes in order to practice what they have learned.

 As students develop a positive perception of themselves, they are able to develop and maintain positive relationships.
 Therapists work with the students’ families to provide therapy and support to facilitate family growth and change.

-Students complete an exit test to validate their honesty.
-They return home with a “clean slate.”
-Parents are confident their student has been completely honest with them and the therapist throughout his course of treatment.
-Truth cements their mutual trust.
+Students complete an exit test to validate their honesty, which lets them return home with a “clean slate.”
+Parents can be confident that their son has been completely honest with them and their therapist, which helps cement mutual trust.

 Oxbow Academy – New Hope, New Help, No Secrets.™